codythompson/super-tracks/README.md

     - wild west - switch sign shot with gun
     - modern - electrity animation along a wire (or maybe a satellite)
     - space - light beams? or laser blasters :)

+- Power up that lets you pick left or right and switches will be automatically switched.
+Maybe this shouldn't be a power up and you should just always swipe left or right to dictate the next switch move